Division of Nursing and Health Sciences

 Upon completion of this program, graduates will be able to:

-• Work under the supervision of a physical therapist in an ethical, lawful, safe, and effective manner.
+• Work under the supervision of a physical therapist in an ethical, lawful, safe, and effective manner;

-• Implement a comprehensive treatment plan developed by a physical therapist.
+• Implement a comprehensive treatment plan developed by a physical therapist;

-• Communicate regularly with the supervising physical therapist about the patient's progress and the need for adjustments to be made by the physical therapist in treatment procedures in accordance with changes in patient status.
+• Communicate regularly with the supervising physical therapist about the patient's progress and the need for adjustments to be made by the physical therapist in treatment procedures in accordance with changes in patient status;

-• Perform appropriate measurement and assessment techniques within the knowledge and limits of practice to assist the supervising physical therapists in monitoring and modifying the plan of care.
+• Perform appropriate measurement and assessment techniques within the knowledge and limits of practice to assist the supervising physical therapists in monitoring and modifying the plan of care;

-• Interact with patients and families in a manner that provides the desired psychosocial support including the recognition of cultural and socioeconomic differences.
+• Interact with patients and families in a manner that provides the desired psychosocial support including the recognition of cultural and socioeconomic differences;

-• Participate in the teaching of other health care providers, patients and families.
+• Participate in the teaching of other health care providers, patients and families;

-• Document relevant aspects of patient treatment.
+• Document relevant aspects of patient treatment;

-• Participate in discharge planning and follow up care.
+• Participate in discharge planning and follow up care;

-• Demonstrate effective written, oral, and nonverbal communication with patients and their families, colleagues, health care providers, and the public.
+• Demonstrate effective written, oral, and nonverbal communication with patients and their families, colleagues, health care providers, and the public;

-• Identify levels of authority and responsibility; planning, time management, supervisory process, performance evaluations, policies and procedures; fiscal considerations for physical therapy providers and consumers; and, continuous quality improvement.
+• Identify levels of authority and responsibility; planning, time management, supervisory process, performance evaluations, policies and procedures; fiscal considerations for physical therapy providers and consumers; and, continuous quality improvement;

-• Read and interpret professional literature.
+• Read and interpret professional literature;

-• Accept responsibility for professional development.
+• Accept responsibility for professional development; and

 • Modify an intervention only in accordance with changes in patient/client status and within the scope of the plan of care that has been established by the physical therapist.